sahildua2305/hackIDE/README.md

 $ HACKIDE_DEBUG=true python manage.py runserver
 ```

 Note that the IDE may not show up without a valid api token from HackerEarth.
-To specify the HackerEarth api token, supply it with ```HE_CLIENT_SECRET``` as a command line variable.
+To specify the HackerEarth api token, supply it with ```HE_CLIENT_SECRET``` as a command line argument.

 ```
 $ python manage.py collectstatic